by Michael T. Murray, Veritext

 Zoning & Free Use of Property: Town of La Grange v.
 County of Lenoir

-In the same month, the Court of Appeals reaffirmed the long-standing judicial canon that when zoning ordinances should be strictly construed in favor of free and uninhibited use of private property.
+In the same month, the Court of Appeals reaffirmed the long-standing judicial canon that zoning ordinances should be strictly construed in favor of free and uninhibited use of private property.

 In Town of La Grange v.
 County of Lenoir4, a landowner proposed to use recently purchased land to store and sell vehicles at auction.
 Some of the vehicles had been wrecked and some only had minor damage.
 The landowner’s proposed use was not listed in the County’s table of permissible uses under its Zoning Ordinance.
 Rather, the use was a close call between a permissible use (auction sales) and a non-permissible use (junkyard).